A Brief History of Lock-Free Programming

 The Magic Behind Lock-Free: Compare-and-Swap (CAS)

-At the heart of lock-free programming lies the mystical and magical Compare-and-Swap (CAS) instruction.
-Think of CAS as the “Jedi mind trick” of concurrency control.
+At the heart of lock-free programming is the Compare-and-Swap (CAS) instruction.
 It works like this:

-2. Swap: If it matches, swap it with a new value; if not, leave it be and try again.
+- Swap: If it matches, swap it with a ( a list usually of )new value(s); if not, leave it be and try again.

 This atomic operation ensures that even if multiple threads attempt to modify the same data simultaneously, only one succeeds, while the others gracefully retry.